-Due to the quick pace of change today, we often need to reflect on our own development, our strengths, skills, goals, networks, and so on in order to make active choices for our own work situation.
+Not least due to the quick pace of change today, we may need to reflect on our own development, our strengths, skills, goals, networks etc. in order to make active choices for our own professional development.
 Coaching is a process that aims to clarify these factors, thereby helping you to be clearer about your choices as well as clearer to others.
-The process consists of individual meetings and whichever tasks you might find useful to focus on in-between meetings.
-There may be a few or several meetings and the meetings always revolve around you and your relationship to your work.
-We decide about the specific process according to your needs.
+The purpose is that you will be able to expand your ability to see opportunities, clarify driving forces and skills and develop your own basis for decision making.